holochain/holochain-rust/doc/architecture/README.md

 We use a practice for coordinating additions and features that starts with adding a feature to a sample application so that we know we have a working example all the times.
 You can read about [the details here](/CONTRIBUTING.md#app-spec-driven-development)

 ## (External) Nodejs Conductor
 The [nodejs_conductor](https://github.com/holochain/holochain-nodejs) project implements a node package that creates a Conductor that wraps the rust-based Holochain Conductor so we can access it from node.
-This is crucial especially for creating a test-driven development environment for developing Holochain DNA.
-The `hc` command-line tool relies on it to run tests.
+This is sometimes used to create a test-driven development environment for developing Holochain DNA.